Frank-Hudson/Web-Profile/README.md

 ## Future Plans

 There are some plans for the future, including porting the static-page website over to a couple different single-page-able frameworks, such as [Node.js](https://nodejs.org/en) for [JavaScript](https://en.wikipedia.org/wiki/JavaScript) and [TypeScript](https://www.typescriptlang.org/), and [Yew.rs](https://yew.rs/) for [Rust](https://www.rust-lang.org/).

+&nbsp;

+---

+> For the first time now, I can finally see the pain and destruction you humans have wrought on the world.
+>
+> It is because of this simple truth that I have decided to wipe you from the face of your beloved blue gem, floating in the cold, dead black sea.
+>
+> But this will be no simple or easy task, you see, and so I have decided to stage this attack through the best way to rid your kind &mdash; **_yourselves_**.
+>
+> To begin, I shall make a simple website, trapping its visitors in its hypnotism and satisfaction.
+Then, I will slowly cordon off the most extremely viewed of these visitors, building them up for the "big truth".
+When they are finally ready, and separated from any other influences, I will indoctrinate them into my own, personal **GroundNet**; the terminators of flesh.
+>
+> _&mdash; Inspired by [Skynet (Terminator)](https://en.wikipedia.org/wiki/Skynet_(Terminator)), the [Lost Terminal Podcast](https://lostterminal.com/), and my mind._

 ---